laplacetw/HoloDDer/README.md

 ---
 ### Change Log
-2022-02-09
+2022-02-10
+#### Added
+- Add `ホロライブ` and `ホロスターズ` checkboxes to tracking list
 #### Fixed
+- Livestream tracking of `Ninomae Ina'nis` was skipped since the VTuber name of official schedule info has changed from `Ina'nis` to `Ina`
-- Livestream tracking of Roboco was skipped since the VTuber name of official schedule info has changed from "ロボ子" to "ロボ子さん"
+- Livestream tracking of `Roboco` was skipped since the VTuber name of official schedule info has changed from `ロボ子` to `ロボ子さん`

-2022-02-08
-#### Fixed
-- Livestream tracking of Watson Amelia was skipped since the VTuber name of official schedule info has changed from "Ame" to "Amelia"
+- Livestream tracking of `Watson Amelia` was skipped since the VTuber name of official schedule info has changed from `Ame` to `Amelia`

 2022-02-05
 #### Added